|Type of tour:||Self-guided|

 This self-guided bike tour includes great summer option for those who are not sure whether they want to cycle a lot, swim in Adriatic, or do the combination of both!

-Spend a day in Split, with historical sites dating back to 300 A.C and then move to islands Brac and Hvar.
+Spend a day in Split, with historical sites dating back to 300 C.E. and then move to islands Brac and Hvar.
 Discover stone quarries, ancient villages and coastal roads of island Brac.
 Spend an afternoon on the famous Zlatni rat beach in Bol.

 After the boat ride from Bol to island Hvar, explore UNESCO world heritage site of Stari Grad plain and bike along lavender fields to reach famous and fancy town of Hvar.